 We came into the Henry Ford not really knowing what to expect.
 We knew it was a good museum from the numerous recommendations we got but its extensive collection of automobiles among tons of other amazing exhibits representing life in America in roughly the last 100 years far exceeded our expectation.

 When I first got here, I would have been happy to just see a bunch of old Fords along with this Wienermobile.
 If you are ever in Michigan near Dearborn, you will not regret making time to see this museum.
 The kids were entertained the entire time… and then the rest of the visitors were entertained when my kids ran and screamed “big wiener” when they saw the Wienermobile.

 We only wish we had more time today to also see Greenfield Village or the factory tour.
 Hopefully we will make our way back here again in the future and pay it another visit.
-The $17 per adult admission now seems like a bargain to be in the presence of its impressive collection.
+The $17 per adult admission now seems like a bargain to be in the presence of its impressive collection that is also guarded by Armed Security Guards.
 So much so I didn’t even hesitate to drop another $5 on this overpriced photo booth to commemorate our time here.

 over and out,